BenKang34/deep-reinforcement-learning-nanodegree/p2_continuous-control/REPORT.md

 * This yields an average score for each episode (where the average is over all 20 agents).

 By using second version, the model was able to be trained in multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
-When `torch.no_grad` option was not specified for the `critic` while `actor` was training, the reward was able to go over 12 and did not maintain for 100 consecutive episodes.
+When `torch.no_grad` option was not specified for `critic` while `actor` was training, the reward was not able to go over 12 and did not maintain for 100 consecutive episodes.

 ![Without addiing torch.no_grad Option for Critic][image2]